Claudius Gothicus

-Early life and origin
+Origins and early life

 The most significant source for Claudius II (and the only one regarding his early life) is the collection of imperial biographies called the Historia Augusta.
 However, his story, like the rest of the Historia Augusta, is riddled with fabrications and obsequious praises.
 In 4th century, Claudius was declared a relative of Constantine the Great's father, Constantius Chlorus, and, consequently, of the ruling dynasty.
 The Historia Augusta should be used with extreme caution and supplemented with information from other sources: the works of Aurelius Victor, Pseudo-Aurelius Victor, Eutropius, Orosius, Joannes Zonaras, and Zosimus, as well as coins and inscriptions.

 The future emperor Marcus Aurelius Claudius was born on 10 May 214.
 Some researchers suggest a later date of 219 or 220.
 Nevertheless, most historians adhere to the first version.
 Moreover, as the 6th century Byzantine historian John Malalas reports, at the time of his death Claudius was 56 years old.
 The birthplace of Claudius is unknown.
 He might have been born somewhere near the Danube.

 According to the fourth-century Epitome de Caesaribus, he was thought to be a bastard son of Gordian II, although this is doubted by some historians.

 The Historia Augusta refers to him as a member of the gens Flavia, likely an attempt to further connect him with the future emperor Flavius Valerius Constantius.